5 Ways to Balance Hormones Naturally

 The human body is a living, breathing ecosystem.
 Treating one part of the body without thinking about how it affects the whole is often both ineffective and may come with a range of side effects.

 In our fast-paced patriarchal world, many of us feel we have no choice but to push our body to its limits in order to meet a certain standard of so-called ‘success’.
+The body can only meet this unrealistic standard for so long, and eventually, we may experience various challenges like adrenal burnout, digestive issues, thyroid problems, and insulin resistance as the body’s way of communicating with us something isn’t working.

 If you’re currently experiencing imbalanced hormones, I know it isn’t fun.
-After over five years on the pill, I experienced extreme hormonal imbalance that resulted in weight fluctuations, acne eruptions, hair loss, and extreme mood swings.
+After over five years on the pill, I experienced extreme hormonal imbalance that resulted in weight loss, acne eruptions, hair loss, and extreme mood swings.

 Luckily for me, I had the education, the support, and the practices to guide myself back to balance and now I want to share with you my top five tips so you can start cultivating balance today.

-#1 Get more meaningful rest
+1. Get more meaningful rest

 We live in a chronically stressed and sleep-deprived world.

-(That’s why I created a brand new workshop on this exact topic)
+Pushing, forcing, and overworking our way through life will catch up to us eventually and when it does, it often results in hormonal imbalance.
 Chronic stress in the body is not an isolated condition – it affects all vital systems by elevating heartbeat and blood pressure, inhibiting proper digestion and elimination, raising acidity and inflammation levels, suppressing immune function, and last but not least, causing an imbalance in the female sex hormones estrogen and progesterone.

 The body prioritizes survival over reproduction, which makes sense at the most basic level according to evolution.